 The Alexis de Tocqueville Society is a giving society comprised of local philanthropic leaders who devote resources and time to creating positive change in our community.
 The society is named for the French aristocrat, Alexis Charles Henri Clerel de Tocqueville, who recognized, applauded, and immortalized the spirit of volunteerism that lives in America’s heart.

 Tocqueville members continue this legacy by investing in our community’s future and inspiring others to do the same.
 As a Tocqueville member, you will have opportunities to gain a deeper understanding of issues and explore ways you can have a positive impact on our community.

 Investments of $1,000 or more annually

 Established in 1986, the General Daniel Morgan Leadership Society (GDM) recognizes and celebrates individuals who demonstrate their caring spirit and commitment to United Way of the Piedmont.
-The confident in United Way demonstrated by a leadership level gift sets an example of involvement for others to emulate and encourages others to higher level of philanthropic investment in their community.
+The confidence in United Way demonstrated by a leadership level gift sets an example of involvement for others to emulate and encourages others to higher level of philanthropic investment in their community.

 Members are recognized at several levels: